NFTs & Rights: Metadata, Royalties, Licenses

 3) What “ownership” means legally

-• Provenance and scarcity on-chain
+• Provenance & scarcity recorded on-chain.

 4) Royalties: promises vs. enforceability